abhisharmab/abhisharmab.github.io/essays/_posts/2019-09-21-kilimanjaro.md

 **The Summit**

-'_It's not the night that frightens but the darkness within I hold.
+_It's not the night that frightens but the darkness within I hold.
 So I look up to you; beaming white angel.
 But of-course I only look at a mirror; for with you there are no secrets yet to be told._

 _What I begin again, is my fight with myself.
 Moonlight skies you offer; so never again; I lose sight of my goal.
 You tingle my hands as I wiggle my toes.
 I now fear nothing; for I am back like a baby in my 'mother's hold._